dospuntocero/doarticles/README.md

 #Dataobject Articles for silverstripe 3 - dataobject as pages

 ##Whats new?
-Check out the new branch many_many: lots of stuff here!
+I moved the things from one place to another to order the repo. now the master branch will have all the features and i left a small and simple version called 'simple' for the users that only needs to paginate articles in categories that are not related.

-you can have a holder for categories and multiple articles that belongs many categories, each with multiple tags!!
+now you can have a holder for categories and multiple articles that belongs many categories, each with multiple tags and even categories between categories!! -sick isn't it?

-this is thanks to the amazing support of stuckinrealtime :)

 ##Overview